 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.

-The funded ratio, as can be seen in Table 3 of this report, increased from 69.7% to 98.6% between the valuations.
-The funded ratio is defined as the actuarial value of assets divided by the actuarial accrued liability.
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 97.7%.
-The employer contribution rate decreased from 36.12% to 14.45% for fiscal year 2014.
-The majority of the change in funded ratio and contribution rate is attributable to the changes instituted by the Act.
-These changes were somewhat offset by the continued recognition of deferred asset losses from prior valuations.
-An analysis of the changes in the employer contribution rate appears in Table 10a.
-An analysis of the changes in the unfunded actuarial accrued liability appears in Table 10c.
+The funded ratio, as can be seen in Table 3 of this report, decreased from 98.6% to 89.6% between the valuations.
+The funded ratio decreased from the prior valuation primarily due to salary increases for individual members being significantly larger than expected and the return on investments being less than expected.
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 85.6%.

+The employer contribution rate increased from 14.45% to 17.24% for fiscal year 2015.

+An analysis of the changes in the employer contribution rate appears on Table 10a of this report.
+An analysis of the changes in the unfunded actuarial accrued liability appears on Table 10c.